dancer1325/TheRustProgramming/OwnCrate/README.md

     * `cargo run`
         * Compile
             * 'target' folder
+            * Download the dependencies indicated in 'cargo.toml'
         * 'cargo.lock'
         * Execute

 # Notes
+* Rust understands each module tree as folder structure
+  * You can create that structure, and it will go to pick each file
+    * Example:
+      * 'english.rs' file created under greetings folder
 * cargo
     * Another tool included into Rust installation
     * Allows